lutobler/wavy/README.md

 # Wavy wayland compositor

+NB: This is higly experimental.
+Use sway or something else with less bugs instead.

 ### Description
 Wavy is a tiling wayland compositor based on [wlc](https://github.com/Cloudef/wlc), inspired by herbstluftwm, i3, awesome and dwm.
 Parts of the implementation are heavily